illustris/IT-training/Day 1/Day 01 Session 02.md

 # Practice
 ## Problem 1
-Given an array of n numbers, give an algo for checking for duplicates Assume array elements are +ve, from 0 to n-1 array is not read only
+Given an array of n numbers, give an algo for checking for duplicates.
+Assume array elements are +ve, from 0 to n-1.
+Array is not read only

 ### Brute force O(N^2) solution:
 ```c++